razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

 ## Responsive Design

 - Responsive is fluid and adapts to the size of the screen no matter what the target device is.
-- Responsive uses [CSS media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) to change styles based on the target device such as display type, width, height, etc., and only one of these is necessary for the site to adapt to different screens.
+- Responsive uses [CSS media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) to change styles based on the target device such as display `type`, `width`, `height`, etc., and only one of these is necessary for the site to adapt to different screens.
 - Ensuring that elements fit within a page is not enough.
 For a responsive design to be successful, the design must also be usable at all screen resolutions and sizes.

 ### Pros and Cons of Responsive Design